snoopy3476/tibero-oci-image-builder/pkg/README.md

       SQL query file that creates DB, instead of the default implementations
     - `init.sql`
       SQL query file that do initialize on created DB
-    - `tip`
+    - `tip.template`
-      Tibero tip config file to apply, instead of the default config
+      Tibero tip config template file to apply, instead of the default config